-&lt;sup>5 "Retail customer" means a single entity using electric power or energy at a single premises and that (A) either (i) is receiving or is eligible to receive tariffed services from an electric utility, or (ii) that is served by a municipal system or electric cooperative within any area in which the municipal system or electric cooperative is or would be entitled to provide service under the law in effect immediately prior to the effective date of this amendatory Act of 1997, or (B) an entity which on the effective date of this Act was receiving electric service from a public utility and (i) was engaged in the practice of resale and redistribution of such electricity within a building prior to January 2, 1957, or (ii) was providing lighting services to tenants in a multi-occupancy building, but only to the extent such resale, redistribution or lighting and, beginning January 1 of the following year, the customer shall no longer be assessed the costs of the plan and shall be prohibited from participating in any program included in such plan until the exemption no longer applies, as determined by the board.
-(IA 2018) (emphasis added)
+&lt;sup>5 "Retail customer" means a single entity using electric power or energy at a single premises and that (A) either (i) is receiving or is eligible to receive tariffed services from an electric utility, or (ii) that is served by a municipal system or electric cooperative within any area in which the municipal system or electric cooperative is or would be entitled to provide service under the law in effect immediately prior to the effective date of this amendatory Act of 1997, or (B) an entity which on the effective date of this Act was receiving electric service from a public utility and (i) was engaged in the practice of resale and redistribution of such electricity within a building prior to January 2, 1957, or (ii) was providing lighting services to tenants in a multi-occupancy building, but only to the extent such resale, redistribution or lighting service is authorized by the electric utility's tariffs that were on file with the Commission on the effective date of this Act.
+(220 ILCS 5.
+Article 16.
+Section 16-102 (1997)).

-Taken together, these policies demonstrate a Midwest-wide relationship with energy efficiency that is fundamentally broken.
-We are interested in what can be done within these problematic regulatory frameworks.
-It is clear education is needed, at all levels, to make the case to customers, policymakers and utilities that cost-effective energy efficiency saves customers, voters and ratepayers money.
+case to customers, policymakers and utilities that cost-effective energy efficiency saves customers, voters and ratepayers money.
 It is also evident that we collectively need widespread creativity in program design for industrial customers.